Shilajit Side Effects: What to Know Before Use

 6. Changes in Uric Acid Levels

-Shilajit contains purines, which the body turns into uric acid.
+Shilajit has purines, which the body turns into uric acid.
 If you already have high uric acid levels or gout, use caution.
-Shilajit may worsen these conditions.
-If you have a history of gout or hyperuricemia, consult your physician before using shilajit.

 Who Should Avoid Shilajit

-Shilajit is safe for most healthy adults. but, certain groups should either avoid it entirely or use it only under medical supervision:
+Shilajit is safe for most healthy adults. but.
+Certain groups should either avoid it entirely or use it only under medical supervision:.

 People with Hemochromatosis (Iron Overload)